TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 1. In this manual I use the terms RHS-value (meaning Right Hand Side value) and LHS-value (Left Hand Side value) to refer to the left and right values in an expression.
 So, in the expression 'myval += incval' the variable 'myval' is the LHS-value and the value 'incval' is the RHS-value.
 In the PCS programming language we would not write that expression in that way.
 Instead we would write: add_var myval incval but the LHS-value and RHS-value will be as just described.
 These LHS and RHS terms should not be confused for the modern programming language terms L-value and R-value which mean something quite different (although historically related to Left and Right). [↑](#footnote-ref-2)
 2. The quotes here are just for emphasising that this is a string to the reader of this manual.
 Recall that quotes are not used to define strings in actual PCS variables and PCS string constants. [↑](#footnote-ref-3)
+3. If you attempt to use a variable after it is destroyed then the variable evaluation process will search for the value of that variable, it will see that the string you supplied does not exist in the list of extant variables and so it will treat it as a string literal.
+If that string literal is compatible with the attempted use then no error will be emitted but your program will not behave as you expect.
+This type of bug may be hard to identify so take care to avoid it in the first place by careful use of the undef_var command during coding, paying attention to the details of interpreter rules as described in this manual. [↑](#footnote-ref-4)